TerisaManuel/Tech-Background/02-projects/README.md

 <summary>🎯 Why this matters</summary>
 <br>

-I didn’t build this for a grade — I built it to solve a real problem.
+I didn’t build this for a grade, I built it to solve a real problem.

 This project reflects how I think:
 - identify gaps
 - design practical solutions
 - build and refine until it works

-That’s exactly how I approach IT support — not just fixing issues, but understanding and solving them properly.
+That’s exactly how I approach IT support, not just fixing issues, but understanding and solving them properly.

 </details>